Carpea03/sales_interviewer/conventions.md

 - Conduct code reviews for all pull requests
 - Ensure code adheres to these conventions before merging

+## Conversation Logging
+- Save all conversations between the chatbot and users
+- Use a structured format (e.g., JSON) for storing conversation data
+- Include timestamps, user inputs, and chatbot responses in the logs
+- Store conversation logs in a dedicated directory within the project

 These conventions are subject to change as the project evolves.
 Always refer to the latest version of this document in the repository.